-The flags that are listed below are common to all CLI commands.
+The flags that are listed below are common to all command-line interface (CLI) commands.

 - -? or -h.
 Print help text.
-For example, issuing svcinfo Iscluster -h will provide a list of the actions available with the svcinfo Iscluster command. - -nomsg.
+For example, issuing svcinfo lscluster -h will provide a list of the actions available with the svcinfo lscluster command. - -nomsg.
 When used, this flag will prevent the display of the successfully created output.
 For example, if you issue the following: